yzhao062/pyod/docs/benchmark.rst

 Introduction
 ------------

-To provide an overview and quick guidance of the implemented models, benchmark is supplied.
+To provide an overview and guidance of the implemented models, benchmark is supplied below.

 In total, 17 benchmark data are used for comparision, all datasets could be downloaded at `ODDS <http://odds.cs.stonybrook.edu/#table1>`_.

 For each dataset, it is first split into 60% for training and 40% for testing.
-All experiments are repeated 20 times independently with different samplings.
+All experiments are repeated 20 times independently with different splits.
-The mean of 20 trials are taken as the final result.
+The mean of 20 trials is regarded as the final result.
 Three evaluation metrics are provided:

 - The area under receiver operating characteristic (ROC) curve
 - Precision @ rank n (P@N)
 - Execution time

-You are welcome to replicate this process by running `benchmark.py <https://github.com/yzhao062/Pyod/blob/master/notebooks/benchmark.py>`_
+You are welcome to replicate this process by running:
+`benchmark.py <https://github.com/yzhao062/Pyod/blob/master/notebooks/benchmark.py>`_

 ROC Performance
 ---------------

-**Format is pending to be fixed**

-ROC Performances (average of 20 independent trials)

 .. csv-table:: ROC Performances (average of 20 independent trials)
    :file: tables/roc.csv